-The role involves a time commitment of 21 days per annum, including Committee meetings and preparation time.
+The role involves a time commitment of approximately 2/3 days per month, including Committee meetings and preparation time.
 You may also be required to undertake other Committee duties elsewhere as the need arises, for example contributing to a WFAC sub-committee established to consider a particular subject area, or representing WFAC at another event.
 All reasonable expenses for travel and subsistence will be reimbursed.